 Economy fares not including hold luggage are more and more common.
 In most cases, travel agencies charge much higher baggage fees than the airlines themselves.
 If bags are not included in your fare, airlines are often the cheaper alternative.

 These tickets are issued in booking class A. This is a full-fare first class ticket – most Oneworld programs grant at least 150%, but most likely 200% of your travel distance in award mileage.
-This is the expected output for flights to Boston:
+This is the expected output for roundtrip from Glasgow to New York:

-Further, a roundtrip to America is worth 420 tier points in the British Airways Executive Club, going two thirds of the way to Oneworld Sapphire (600 tier points) or even the full way if you’re entitled to British Airways reduced status requirements due to Corona.
+A roundtrip to America is worth 500 tier points in the British Airways Executive Club, going more than two-thirds of the way to Oneworld Sapphire (600 tier points) or even the full way if you’re entitled to British Airways reduced status requirements due to Corona.
 You can turn this offer into a viable mileage run by adding an American domestic flight.
 Each American Airlines Domestic First leg will get you another 40 tier points on the ticket above.

 Information & Tips for USA